Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 Learn first-hand from our co-CEO, CTO, talent and management team about the recruiting, interview and onboarding at Digiteum.

 Demand for talent and exceptional skill in IT is insane these days.
 Like other companies, we are always looking for opportunities to expand our team with brilliant tech and business specialists.
-Right now, we have more than 10 engineering job openings in Poland and Belarus for projects in the UK, US, Spain and Canada.
+Right now, we have more than 10 engineering job openings in Poland for projects in the UK, US, and Spain.

 We have talked to some of the key people who take part in the talent sourcing, interviewing and onboarding, including Digiteum’s CTO and co-CEO, to explain how these processes work in our company.